PensionBee/ddd-workshop/README.md

 *Note: each section of the workshop builds upon the previous one.
 You can check your solutions against the code found in the next section.*

-### Part 1: Validating Data
+### Part 1: Creating a Post

-- In **src/contexts/posts/core/commands/createPost.handler**:
+In **src/contexts/posts/core/commands/createPost.handler**:

+- Validate the incoming command data:
-  - Complete the zod schema assigned to the `dataSchema` variable - think about what data is necessary for posting a comment. *Hint: it will likely be similar to the `postSchema` we defined previously.*
+  - Complete the `dataSchema` variable using zod - think about what data is necessary for posting a comment. *Hint: It will likely be similar to the `postSchema` we defined previously.
+This won't always be the case though.*
-  - In the `handleCreatePost` function, validate the incoming data using the schema and assign the result to the `data` variable.

-### Part 2: Fetching State

-- In **src/contexts/posts/core/commands/createPost.handler**:
+- Use the command data to fetch relevant system 'state':
-  - Use the repositories we built previously to fetch the state we need to properly process this command.
+  - Update the `fetchState` function - use the repositories we built previously to fetch the state we need to properly process this command.

-### Part 3: Deriving an Outcome

-- In **src/contexts/posts/core/commands/createPost.handler.ts**:
-  - Update the argument types in the `deriveOutcome` function to match the data and state we need in order to derive an outcome.
+- Use the command data and fetched state to 'derive an outcome':
-  - Create and return the necessary outcome(s) for this command, using the format defined above. *Hint: Since the payload for an event outcome is intended to capture the state change in the system, we need to generate IDs as part of the payload for any new entities we create.*
+  - Update the `deriveOutcome` function - create and return the necessary outcome(s) for this command, using the format defined above. *Hint: Since the payload for an event outcome is intended to capture the state change in the system, we need to generate IDs as part of the payload for any new entities we create.
+Feel free to use Math.random() or any other mechanism to achieve this, but remember our entity IDs have restrictions on what they start with.*

-### Part 4: Updating State

-- In **src/contexts/posts/core/commands/createPost.handler.ts**:
+- For 'success outcomes', update the state of the system:
-  - Complete the switch statement in the `handleCreatePost` function, creating/modifying and persisting entities via repositories for any event outcomes.
+  - Update the `updateState` function - complete the switch statement, creating/modifying and persisting entities via repositories for any successful outcome.
-  - Return the outcome from the handler so it can be used in our tests and by calling code in later sections of the workshop.

-### Part 5: Testing command handlers
+#### Part 2: Creating a Post Tests

-In general, writing great tests is a challenge for many developers and teams.
-However, we've just made it a lot easier by creating a standalone function, `handleCreatePost`, which independent of any API concerns and fully encapsulates a single, logical, scoped change within our system, including all the business rules we should be testing.
+Writing great tests is a common challenge which many teams struggle with.
+However, we've just made it a whole lot easier by creating a standalone function, `handleCreatePost`, which is independent of any API concerns and fully encapsulates a single, logical, scoped change within our system, including all the business rules we should be testing.

 - In **src/contexts/posts/core/commands/createPost.handler.spec.ts**:
   - Write tests using the 'Arrange - Act - Assert' testing approach: